| Our Story We

 cream I bought from the pharmacy on Lilith's eye and I think it eased

 the itching.
+The Blue

 Cross Centre at Burford, UK, has successfully treated guinea-pig ringworm